Privacy Disclosure of Similarity Rank in Speech and Language Processing: Introduction

-The purpose of this paper is to quantify the privacy disclosure of rank-order data from a similarity measure in terms of the reduction in entropy obtained through an observation.
+The purpose of this paper is to quantify the privacy disclosure of observed input data by using rank-ordered similarity to a set of reference samples and express it as the reduction in entropy obtained through the observation.
 It applies to scenarios where similarity measures are imperfect or where data is noisy (see \cref{sec:threats}).
 We provide a methodology for quantifying such disclosure from histograms of similarity rank extracted from large databases (see \cref{sec:methods}).
 We also derive a model that can be applied to small or sparse datasets, based on the beta-binomial distribution.
 We apply the methodology and model to histograms of fundamental frequencies and phone distributions, speaker embeddings from a speaker recognition algorithm, and linguistic embeddings (see \cref{sec:features}) using the Fisher and VoxCeleb corpuses (see \cref{sec:data}).
 Our experiments in \cref{sec:experiments} demonstrate that the beta-binomial distribution is an accurate model of empirical distributions of similarity rank.
 Additionally, we find that speech attributes carry identifying information (in an increasing order) in fundamental frequency distribution, linguistic style, phone distribution, and speaker identity embeddings.
 The magnitude of disclosure depends on both the length of the observation (test sample) and the template database entries.
 The disclosure, however, saturates after a certain length of the test/template, depending on the length of the other.